The collection of former Bolton and England footballer Nat Lofthouse

 On 26 November 1958, Lofthouse made his final England appearance, against Wales, at the age of 33, and he officially retired from the game in January 1960 because of an ankle injury, although his final league game was not until 17 December of that year, when he suffered a knee injury against Birmingham City.
 Lofthouse stands seventh in the list of English football's top division goalscorers.
 After retiring from playing football, Lofthouse became the assistant trainer at Burnden Park in July 1961 and was then appointed chief coach at the club in 1967.
 In 1968, he spent a brief time as caretaker manager of the club and took over the job full-time on 18 December.
 Before becoming Bolton's chief scout, he became an administrative manager at Burnden.
 In 1978, he became the club's executive manager.
 In 1985, at the age of 60, Lofthouse became caretaker manager at the club again and became president in 1986.
 Lofthouse was the recipient of various honours after retiring from the game.
 On 2 December 1989, he was made a Freeman of Bolton.
 On 1 January 1994, he was appointed an OBE and on 18 January 1997, Bolton decided to name their East Stand at their new Reebok Stadium after him.
 In April 1993, he appeared as a special guest on the TV guest show This Is Your Life.
 Nat Lofthouse was an Inaugural Inductee into the English Football Hall of Fame in 2002.
 The 9ft (2.7m) tall bronze statue was revealed before Bolton's home game against Queens Park Rangers in August 2013.
 The £100,000 statue was made by Sean Hedges-Quinn, he said Lofthouse was "a no-nonsense, typical, brave centre forward and that was what I needed to try and capture".
 The base of the statue carries Lofthouse's final words: "I've got the ball now, it's a bit worn, but I've got it."

-1950/51 England international cap v Yugoslavia awarded to Nat Lofthouse
+A 1953 England international Cap v F.I.F.A. awarded to Nat Lofthouse

-A light blue 6 panel cap with silver tassel and trim, embroidered with England badge to front and 'Yugoslavia 1950-51' to peak.
+A light blue 6 panel cap with silver tassel and trim, embroidered with England badge to front and 'D FIFA 1953' to the peak.